 Teeth darken over time from food, drink, medications, smoking, and aging.
 Your Houston dentist specializes in bleaching, which is a safe way to enhance your appearance and create a more youthful smile.

 There are many different ways to bleach your teeth from over-the-counter bleach (ex: Crest White Strips, Colgate, Rembrandt, etc.) to professional strength whitening agents in a dental office.
 All methods produce results; however, professional-grade products used by a dentist are proven to produce the whitest smiles.
-At Medical Center Dental, we have found that a combination of in-office power whitening and home bleaching gives the best results.
+At Ingenious Dentistry, we have found that a combination of in-office power whitening and home bleaching gives the best results.

 Is bleaching for you?